Table of contents:

 Nevado de Toluca, Mexico State: A Volcanic Wonderland ⛰️

 This place, also known as Xinantécatl, is a majestic volcano located near Toluca, just outside Mexico City.
 Its snowy crater lakes make it one of the most picturesque places to experience snow in Mexico.
-Also, I recommend the National Park La Marquesa, which is closer to Mexico City and is also snowy during this season.
+The nearby National Park La Marquesa is also snowy during this season.

 Nevado de Toluca is about an hour’s drive from Toluca and two hours from Mexico City.
 You can drive directly to the park or take a bus to Toluca and hire a taxi or join a tour of the volcano.